-In Nebraska, irrigation made the Langes' sandy ground productive.
-In Iowa, pattern tiling and irrigation -- where it can be deployed productively -- turns even marginal ground into significantly higher productive ground.
-On good ground, 80 CSR and above, Joel finds that pattern tiling increases his yields 15% to 20%.
+In Nebraska, irrigation made the Lange’s sandy ground productive.
+In Iowa, pattern tiling and irrigation--where it can be deployed productively--turns even marginal ground into significantly higher productive ground.
+On good ground, 80 CSR and above, Joel finds that pattern tiling increases his yields from 15 to 20%.

 “With irrigation, we can double production in lower-quality fields,” Joel says.
 Perhaps more than that, really.
 One farm the Lange brothers purchased had a CSR of 66, well below the county average.
 They added irrigation to most of it.
 Dry weather in 2017 hammered the nonirrigated portions of that farm.
 Yields averaged 30 bushels.
 Irrigated corn yielded up to 300 bushels.

-Joel and his wife, Tanner, have four young children, two sets of twin -- three boys and a daughter.
+Joel and his wife, Tanner, have four young children, two sets of twins--three boys and a daughter, among them.
 If they wish to farm, Joel will preach healthy soils.